 How early?
-Why not the first home visit?
+Why not the first child health visit?

 This is a program to bring the Tasmanian story into the lives of Tasmanians in their early weeks.
-At their first vaccination, every Tasmanian baby will receive a Tasmanian bag with a white cotton onesie, an inspiring board book called Little Tasmanian, a library card, and information on the importance of reading to your child – of growing up Tasmanian.
+At their first appointment with the Child Health and Parenting Service (CHaPS), every Tasmanian baby will receive a Tasmanian library bag with a white cotton onesie, an inspiring board book called Little Tasmanian, a voucher for a library card, and information on the importance of the first 1,000 days – of growing up Tasmanian.